What is Special Risk Life Insurance?

 Do I have to apply to several companies to find the best rates?

 This is where we can help.
 We have years of experience and knowledge working in the special risk life insurance marketplace.
-We are experts at knowing which carriers will offer the lowest rates for each particular risk.
+We are experts at knowing which carriers will offer the lowest rates for term coverage or permanent protection.

 Perhaps you are not sure of what health class to enter on our instant quotes due to past or current medical history.
 It is best to enter regular(standard) for the health class or contact us to discuss your particular situation to find out what health classification you may qualify for.